clojure-goes-fast/jvm-alloc-rate-meter/README.md

 will be called with every new measurement of allocation rate in bytes/sec.

 The second (optional) argument is the measurement interval in milliseconds (1000 by default).
-Note that the callback might not be called on each interval, because we can reliably measure the allocation rate only if the garbage collection hasn't been performed between two iterations.
-The default interval should work fine most of the time; unless your allocation rate is so high that the GC is triggered every second or two — in that case, in order not to lose most of the measurements, try to set the interval to a lower value.
+Regardless of the interval length, the reported rate will be normalized to per-second value.
+Note that the callback might not be called on each interval, because under certain conditions we can't reliably measure the allocation rate (if both the garbage collection happened and a few of the heavy-allocating threads died).

 Here's an example of combining jvm-alloc-rate-meter with [Dropwizard Metrics](https://github.com/dropwizard/metrics):